 NASA’s Apollo 11 Mission to the Moon

-Now, what does this all have to do with engineers and hands-on work?
+Now, what’s this got to do with engineers and hands-on work?

-Von Braun led the rocketry team in the Langley, Virginia research laboratory.
-From his first days on the job, he told his colleagues to,
+Von Braun headed the rocketry team at the Langley, Virginia research lab.
+He told his colleagues to,

 “keep their knowledge up to date and judgment sharp by keeping their hands dirty at the work bench.”